-Member of the Faculty of Graduate and Postdoctoral Studies and thereby authorized to supervise theses and Associate Professor, Department of Classics and Religious Studies, and Acting Director of the ICAS
+Member of the Faculty of Graduate and Postdoctoral Studies and thereby authorized to supervise theses and Full Professor, Department of Classics and Religious Studies, and Acting Director of the ICAS

 Member of the Faculty of Graduate and Postdoctoral Studies and thereby authorized to supervise theses.

 Prof. Emma Anderson joined the Department of Classics and Religious Studies at the University of Ottawa in 2005, the same year she concluded her doctorate at Harvard University.
 Prof. Anderson teaches a wide range of graduate and undergraduate courses, though her primary area of research involves native-Catholic religious interactions in North America since the seventeenth century.

 Prof. Anderson’s most recent book is entitled The Death and Afterlife of the North American Martyrs (Cambridge: Harvard University Press, November 2013).
 The work explores the history of devotion to eight Jesuit missionaries slain by native people during the 1640s, a decade of unprecedented disease, dislocation and warfare across the colonial northeast.
 The book explores how these violent encounters were understood by all participants: plumbing the perspectives and motivations of the missionaries, their native slayers, and those native Catholics who, although they died alongside the “Jesuit martyrs,” have yet to receive comparable recognition as martyrs by the Catholic Church.
 It also traces the evolution of the martyrs’ saintly “afterlife” (their continual remembering and reinvention in the Catholic collective imagination) from the 1640s to the present, arguing that the cult of the martyrs was critical to the formation of a distinctively North American Catholic identity.